mccanne/zq/docs/language/README.md

 that operates on heterogeneous data might look like this:
 ```
 not srcip in 192.168.0.0/16
+| summarize
-| bytes := sum(src_bytes + dst_bytes),
+    bytes := sum(src_bytes + dst_bytes),
     maxdur := max(duration),
     valid := and(status == "ok")
       by srcip, dstip
 ```
-This filters out records in with `srcip` in network 192.168 and computes the aggregation over all such records that have the `srcip` and `dstip` fields where some record have a `status` field, other record have a `duration` field and yet other record have `src_bytes` and `dst_bytes` fields.
+This query filters out records in with `srcip` in network 192.168 and computes three aggregations over all such records that have the `srcip` and `dstip` fields where some record have a `status` field, other records have a `duration` field and yet other records have `src_bytes` and `dst_bytes` fields.
 Because Zed is more relaxed than SQL, you can throw together a bunch of related data of different types into a "data pool" without having to define any upfront schemas
 &mdash; let alone a schema per table &mdash;
 thereby enabling easy-to-write queries over heterogenous pools of data.
-Writing an equivlant SQL query for the different record types implied above would require complicated table references, nested selects, and multi-way joins.
+Writing an equivalent SQL query for the different record types implied above would require complicated table references, nested selects, and multi-way joins.

 > NOTE that the SQL expression implementation is currently in prototype stage.
 > If you try it out, you may run into problems and we'd love your
 > feedback for where it breaks and how it can be improved.

+## Data Sources

+In the examples, above the data source is implied.
+For example, the `zed query` command takes a list of files and the concatenated files are the implied input.
+Likewise, in the Brim app, the UI selects a data source and key range.

+Data sources can also be explicitly specified using the `from` keyword.
+Depending on the operating context, `from` make take a file path argument relative to the local file system, an HTTP URL, an S3 URL, or in the context of a Zed lake, the name of a data pool.

 ## Directed-acyclic Flow Graphs